Spencer Heath (baseball): Early life

 Spencer Paul Heath was born on November 5, 1893, in Chicago, Illinois.
 His parents were Spencer and Agatha.
 Well-known around Chicago for his skills in semipro baseball, Heath played for Garden City, the Gunthers, and the Ciceros of the Chicago City League.

 During World War I, Heath served his country at the Great Lakes Naval Base, working as an electrician.
 He also played on the base's baseball team.
 Heath was discharged following the war.

 Winnipeg Maroons (1919)

-Heath played one season of Minor league baseball for the Winnipeg Maroons of the Class C Western Canada League in 1919.
+Heath played one season of minor league baseball for the Winnipeg Maroons of the Western Canada League in 1919.
 A pitcher, he appeared in 28 games, leading the circuit in wins as he posted an 18–8 record, good for a .692 winning percentage.
 That August, he was signed by the Chicago White Sox of the American League (AL), though he was not a part of their roster as they won the AL pennant and lost the World Series.